 Any attempted transfer of our securities which, if effective, would result in a violation of the foregoing restrictions will cause the number of securities causing the violation (rounded to the nearest whole share) to be automatically transferred to a trust for the exclusive benefit of one or more charitable beneficiaries, and the proposed transferee will not acquire any rights in such securities.
 The automatic transfer will be deemed to be effective as of the close of business on the business day (as defined in our charter) before the date of the transfer.
 If, for any reason, the transfer to the trust is ineffective, our charter provides that the purported transfer in violation of the restrictions will be void ab initio.
 Shares of our stock held in the trust will be issued and outstanding shares.
 The proposed transferee will not benefit economically from ownership of any securities held in the trust, will have no rights to dividends and no rights to vote or other rights attributable to the shares of stock held in the trust.
 These rights will be exercised for the exclusive benefit of the charitable beneficiary.
-Any dividend or other distribution paid before our discovery that shares of stock have been transferred to the trust will be paid by the recipient to the trustee upon demand.
-Any dividend or other distribution authorized but unpaid will be paid when due to the trustee.
-Any dividend or distribution paid to the trustee will be held in trust for the charitable beneficiary.
-Subject to Maryland law, the trustee will have the authority (i) to recast the vote in accordance with the desires of the trustee acting for the benefit of the charitable beneficiary.
+Any dividend or other distribution paid before our discovery that shares of stock have been transferred to the trust will be paid by the recipient to the trustee will be held in trust for the charitable beneficiary.
+Subject to Maryland law, the trustee will have the authority (i) to rescind as void any vote cast by the proposed transfere our discovery that the shares have been transferred to the trust and (ii) to recast the vote in accordance with the desires of the trustee will not have the authority to rescind and necast be rouse acting for the beneficiary.
 However, if we have already taken irreversible corporate action, then the trustee will not have the authority to rescind and recast the vote.

 Within 20 days of receiving notice from us that the securities have been transferred to the trust, the trustee will sell the securities to a person designated by the trustee, whose ownership of the securities will not violate the above ownership limitations.
 Upon such sale, the interest of the charitable beneficiary in the securities sold will terminate and the trustee will distribute the net proceeds of the sale to the proposed transferee and to the charitable beneficiary as follows.
 The proposed transferee will receive the lesser of (i) the price paid by the proposed transferee for the securities or, if the proposed transferee did not give value for the securities in connection with the event causing the securities to be held in the trust (e.g., a gift, devise or other similar transaction), the market price (as defined in our charter) of the securities on the day of the event causing the securities to be held in the trust and (ii) the price received by the trustee from the sale or other disposition of the securities.
 The trustee may reduce the amount payable to the proposed transferee by the amount of dividends and distributions paid to the proposed transferee and owed by the proposed transferee to the trustee.
 Any net sale proceeds in excess of the amount payable to the proposed transferee will be paid immediately to the charitable beneficiary.
-If, before our discovery that the securities have been transferred to the trust, the securities are sold by the proposed transferee, then (i) the securities shall be deemed to have been sold on behalf of the trust and (ii) to the extent that the proposed transferee received an amount for the securities that exceeds the amount the proposed transferee was entitled to receive, the excess shall be paid to the trustee upon demand.
+If, before our discovery that the securities have been transferred to the trust, the securities are sold by the proposed transferee received an amount for the securities that exceeds the amount the proposed transferee was entitled to receive, the excess shall be paid to the trustee upon demand.